Frequently Asked Questions

 Q: When do classes start?

 A: September 18th, 2017 fall session for The Motion Picture Production Program.
+Students may start as late as October 2nd.

 A: September 5th, 2017 for The Motion Picture Actors Program.